AAIP Flu Vaccination Information for Native Americans

 As flu season approaches, it’s more important than ever to stay on top of flu vaccinations.

 AAIP is partnering with the Centers for Disease Control (CDC) to increase influenza vaccination rates among American Indians and Alaskan Natives across the United States.

-According to the CDC, flu and pneumonia rank within the top 10 leading causes of death among American Indians — with American Indians and Alaska Natives at a significantly increased risk of hospitalization and death from the conditions compared with non-Indigenous people.
-While these conditions can be deadly, they’re often also prevented or mitigated with a yearly flu shot.
+According to the CDC, flu and pneumonia rank within the top 10 leading causes of death among American Indians — with American Indians and Alaskan Natives at a significantly increased risk of hospitalization and death from related complicated when compared to non-Indigenous people.

-Increasing flu vaccination rates is one way to ensure our tribal cultures survive and are preserved for future generations.
+Increasing flu vaccination rates helps to ensure Native American cultures are protected and preserved for future generations.

-With very limited exceptions, everyone 6 months and older should get the seasonal flu vaccine each year.
-When you get the vaccine, you protect your community, your family and yourself.
+With very limited exceptions, everyone 6 months and older should get the flu vaccine each year.

-Will you join our fight against seasonal flu?
+Will you join our fight against the flu?